Network+ certification: overview and career path [2022 update]

 1. Networking Fundamentals (24%)

 Explain basic networking concepts, including network services, physical connections, topologies and architecture, and cloud connectivity.

 Explain routing technologies and networking devices, deploy ethernet solutions and configure wireless technologies.

 Monitor and optimize networks to ensure business continuity.

 Explain security concepts and network attacks to harden networks against threats.

 Troubleshoot common cable, connectivity, and software issues related to networking.

 Exploring the Network+ domains will help you identify areas that require more attention and strategically allocate study time.

 CompTIA considers the Network+ as the next step after its A+ certification, another in its series of four core certs.
 While A+ covers the basics of networking, Network+ takes a closer look at aspects such as:

-- Designing and implementing networks
+- Securing and hardening networks